Acid Bases and Salts Class 10 NCERT Solutions

 Option a – Hydrogen carbonates

-Which one among the following chemical is used as washing soda?
+Which of the following substances is used as washing soda?

 (a) Calcium carbonate